threeandthreee/Archipelago/docs/Custom Worlds Docs/dc2/docs/setup_en.md

 ## Joining a MultiWorld Game

-1. Run ePSXe 1.9.0.
+1. Run pcsx2 1.6.0.
 It MUST be this version.
 2. Load the Dark Cloud  rom
 3. Open the DC2AP Client
 4. Enter your host (including port), slot name and password (if set)